Team-TAU/tau/README.md

 After pulling the latest code from github, you will need to rebuild the app container before re-launching TAU.
 You can do so as follows:

-1. If TAU is running, stop it using `docker compose down`
+1. Destroy the containers: `docker compose down`
-2. Fire TAU back up, building where necessary: `docker compose up --build`
+2. Fire TAU back up, rebuilding the containers: `docker compose up --build`

 # Todo/Issues